truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 1. [Download](#downloading-the-scale-install-file) the <file>iso</file> file from the TrueNAS website and prepare the USB flash drives if not using IPMI for remote access.
 2. [Log into your IPMI](#using-ipmi-to-install-the-iso-on-a-controller) system using the network address assigned to controller 1, and then establish a second connection with controller 2 in a new browser session.
-3. [Install SCALE using the <file>iso</file> file](#using-ipmi-to-install-the-iso-on-a-controller) and select the **Fresh Install** option.
+3. [Install TrueNAS using the <file>iso</file> file](#using-ipmi-to-install-the-iso-on-a-controller) and select the **Fresh Install** option.
-   Install on controller 1, then immediately begin installing on controller 2 in the other IPMI session to simultaneously install SCALE on both controllers.
+   Install on controller 1, then immediately begin installing on controller 2 in the other IPMI session to simultaneously install TrueNAS on both controllers.

 4. Disable DHCP, then enter the network settings to controller 1 using the [Console Setup Menu](#configuring-the-network-with-console-setup-menu).
    Enter the IP address and netmask assigned to controller 1, then enter the global network settings for host name, domain name, and nameservers.

-   Use the SCALE UI for system configuration as it has safety mechanisms in place to prevent disrupting network access that could require you to repeat the clean install to access your system.
+   Use the TrueNAS UI for system configuration as it has safety mechanisms in place to prevent disrupting network access that could require you to repeat the clean install to access your system.
    However, if you are experienced with the Console Setup Menu and are using it to configure network settings you can configure the rest of the controller 1 network settings with the Console setup menu.

-5. [Log into the SCALE UI](#configuring-settings-in-the-scale-ui) for controller 1 to sign the EULA agreement and apply the system HA license.
+5. [Log into the TrueNAS UI](#configuring-settings-in-the-scale-ui) for controller 1 to sign the EULA agreement and apply the system HA license.
 6. Disable failover to configure the rest of the network settings and edit the primary network interface on controller 1, and then enable failover.
 7. Complete the minimum storage requirement by adding or importing one pool on controller 1.
 8. Sign in using the Virtual IP (VIP) address.